peterjaap/asciidoc-bdd/README.md

 You can pass an optional `---reponame=` to only process includes for the given repo.

+Experimental: you can pass an optional `--generate-diffs` flag.
+This will generate a diff for each commit and store it next to the originally included file, suffixed with the timestamp and `.diff`.
+The original include will be replaced with this diff file included.
+CAUTION: this will alter the source code of your book (the `.adoc` files).

 This tool will then parse the `bdd-` attributes in all `*.adoc` files in the Asciidoc files dir, like this:

 ```